 INTRODUCTION

 These three templates work in the same way by building and displaying the Alternative Benefit Plan using up to four different sources of benefit information.
-These are the selected 1937 Coverage Option Benchmark Benefit Package, the Base Benchmark Plan (if different from the 1937 Coverage Option), Supplemental Benefits from one of the 1937 Coverage Options or the Medicaid State plan, and additional benefits from one of these sources that the State chooses to add at its option.
+These are the Base Benchmark Plan, the selected 1937 Coverage Option Benchmark Benefit Package, (if different from the Base Benchmark Plan), Supplemental Benefits from one of the 1937 Coverage Options or the Medicaid State plan, and additional benefits from one of these sources that the State chooses to add at its option.

 The 1937 Coverage Option and Base Benchmark Benefits are entered on MACPro administrative templates where the State maintains and records the benefits provided by these commercial benefit plans.
 Supplemental Essential Health Benefits are entered on the Base Benchmark Benefits administrative table.
 Additional benefits are entered within these templates along with any limitations on amount, duration, or scope and any authorization requirements.